Delors/Lectures/ds-introduction/folien.en.rst

         :eng:`Safety` ≘ :ger:`Sicherheit`

-        Safety refers to the safety of people and property, while Security refers to the security of data and information.
+        Safety refers to the safety of people and property, while security refers to the security of data and information.